tombetthauser/learning-cpp/README.md

 For broader context the syntactic similarities between JavaScript and C++ go back even further to the C language (Dennis Ritchie / Bell Labs, 1972) which was built as a follow-up to the B language (Ken Thompson and Dennis Ritchie / Bell Labs, 1969) which took influence from BCPL, Basic Combined Programming Language (Martin Richards / University of Cambridge, 1967).
 BCPL is essentially where the JavaScript syntactic similarities end as it is commonly recognised to be the oldest programming language to use curly braces to denote code blocks.
 Prior to this keyboards did not even have curly brackets.

-Whether or not all that is of interest to the average JavaScript programmer interested in C++ it does mean the lineage of some of JavaScript's most defining syntax and patterns go back over half a century!
+All of that may not be of interest to the average JavaScript programmer picking up C++, but it does mean the lineage of some of JavaScript's most defining syntax and patterns go back over half a century!

 ---

 ### Compiled Language

 Somewhat confusingly compiled languages like C++ have one enourmous differences from interpreted languages like JavaScript, they need to be compiled before you can run the code and see what it's behavior is.
-This means that we have to explicitly run the C++ code we write through a compiler in the command line before executing the file that gets created by this compiling process.
+This means that we have to explicitly run the C++ code we write through a compiler in the command prompt (essentially turning it into raw machine code) before executing the file that gets created by this compiling process.

 This is much simpler than it can sound the first time you encounter a compiled language.
 You can still work in Visual Studio Code and it only takes a few seconds to compile your code.
 One benefit to working with a compiled language is that you will be able to get warnings and errors from the compiler when you compile the code before actually running it.
+Additionally the compiled version of your code is much more compact and effecient than the original syntax you write.
+Conceptually it's a lot like using a JavaScript minifier.

 ---